FAQ: What Determines the Condition of a Watch?

 In this situation, it seems fitting to quote one of the icons of one-liners, Inspector Harry Callahan aka Dirty Harry: “You’ve got to ask yourself a question: do I feel lucky?”
 Well, do you?

 If you’re risking just a few dozen euro/bucks/quid/whatever at a flea market or on eBay, you might end up with either a bargain or a basket case.

 To say that appearances can deceive is a massive understatement in this case.
-Few, very few sellers/shops offer fully serviced watches.
+Very few sellers/shops offer fully serviced watches.
 In all other places, it’s a matter of pure luck.

 If a movement has traces of rust, damage to the finishing on the bridges, it’s an obvious no-no.

 Grease and filth aren’t necessarily a deal-breaker.
-Then again, it all depends on how much you’re willing to risk, and you’ll have to factor in the cost of servicing.
-A service is actually best-case scenario.
+Then again, it all depends on how much you’re willing to risk, and you’ll have to factor in the cost of a service.
+A service is a best-case scenario.

 What about NOS?

 NOS (New Old Stock) watches are a separate issue.